stadds/09-ReadMe-Ready/output/09-readme-ready.md

 ---
 ## Usage
-1. Run the program buy doing "node index.js"
+1. Run the program by doing "node index.js"
 2. Answer the prompts

 ---